 Deborah A. Starr

-Deborah Starr is Professor of Modern Arabic and Hebrew Literature and Film in the Department of Near Eastern Studies, and Director of the Jewish Studies Program.
+Deborah Starr is Professor of Modern Arabic and Hebrew Literature and Film in the Department of Near Eastern Studies.
 She received a Ph.D. in Comparative Literature from the University of Michigan.
 She writes and teaches about identity and intercommunal exchange in the modern Middle East, with a focus on the Jews of Egypt.
 She is the author of Togo Mizrahi and the Making of Egyptian Cinema (University of California Press, 2020) and Remembering Cosmopolitan Egypt: Literature, Culture, and Empire (Routledge, 2009).
 She is also the co-editor, with Sasson Somekh, of Mongrels or Marvels: The Levantine Writings of Jacqueline Shohet Kahanoff (Stanford University Press, 2011).
 Her research and teaching interests include cosmopolitanism, postcolonial studies, minorities of the Middle East, cinema and media studies, and urban studies.

 - Wondrous Literatures of the Near East

 - Middle Eastern Cinema

 - Contemporary Egyptian Culture

 - Mizrahi Literature and Culture

 - Minority Communities of the Middle East

 - Cinema and Media Studies